 Food can make or break a road trip—I’ve learned that the hard way after one too many soggy sandwiches and way too many fast-food pit stops.
 But I’m here to save your taste buds and your sanity!
-Whether you’re keeping the kids happy with creative snacks, soaking in the view with a scenic picnic, or whipping up dinner in a hotel room with just a microwave and mini fridge, the right recipes can transform your road trip into a delicious adventure.
+Whether you’re keeping the kids happy with creative snacks, soaking in the view with a scenic picnic, or whipping up dinner in a hotel room with just a microwave and mini fridge, the right road trip recipes can transform your journey into a delicious adventure.

 In this post, I’ll be sharing a roundup of my favorite make-ahead recipes and quick meal ideas for extended-stay hotels.
 These picks are not only simple and family-approved but also designed to add a flavorful spark to every mile of your journey.